If you have begun hearing from a company called Advanced Collection Services, it is likely because you have missed a payment recently.

 However, they may be willing to do this in exchange for payment.

 To begin the negotiations, offer to pay Advanced Collection Services half of your overall balance.

 Tell them that you would like their entry completely removed from your credit report in exchange for payment.

-Go back and forth with Advanced Collection Services until you come to an amount and terms that work for both of you.
+Go back and forth with them until you come to an amount and terms that work for both of you.

 Make sure that, no matter how much you pay, you don’t budge on your request to have the account removed.

-If Advanced Collection Services agrees, draft up a contract that both parties need to sign.
+If they agree, draft up a contract that both parties need to sign.
 Make sure that you secure their signature on the contract before you make a payment.